Using nix for your OCaml project

 Summary

-In this article, we discuss several strategies for starting to use nix
+In this article, we discuss several strategies for starting to use nix for

-development.
+ocaml development.
 We'll include strategies for new projects, as well as ones

 for converting large existing codebases to be based on Nix.